 Sicilians build things like they will live forever and eat like they will die tomorrow. - Plato

-Sicily is separated by the Straits of Messina; if you arrive by car you'll cross via a short ferry ride.
+Sicily is separated by the Straits of Messina; if you arrive by car you'll cross from mainland Italy to Sicily via a short ferry ride.
 On our map the red boxes indicate recommended beaches.
 There are many more, but you have to start to narrow down your choices, don't you?

 The lines connecting the cities represent the rail lines of Sicily.
 Trains in Sicily are slow, but the distances short.
 You can get around Mount Etna on the Circumetnea, a narrow gauge regional line that circles the volcano for 110 kilometers starting from the station of Giarre - Risposto, marked on the map.
 For a description of the ride with some great pictures, see: The Circumetnea Railway - A Ride Around Etna.

 Arriving at Messina, the port of entry to Sicily for cars and trains, you can take a train to Palermo for less than 20 euro.
 [Messina to Palermo by train or bus] but the journey of 118 miles or 191 km takes a tad over three hours.

 Sicily's best beaches are marked by red boxes on the map.
 A very interesting corner of Sicily is the Val di Noto, marked on the southeastern section of the map.

 Founded in 733BC, Siracusa was a mighty Greek colony about three times the size of today’s city.
 Siracusa has a castle, churches, a great fish market, catacombs, and several Greek and Roman sites, including a famous Greek theater and Roman arena.
 The Neapolis Archaeological park contains the Greek Theater of Syracuse and the cave called the Ear of Dionysus and we really enjoyed our visit. [tickets]